-on scope 4 by 2030 (compared with 2023)
++50% on scope 4 by 2030 (compared with 2023)

 As stated in the second part of this Climate Report, Veolia advocates the use of a "scope 4" in ESG scoring criteria.
 Adding this scope to the carbon balance would make it possible to assess a company's full impact on the climate.
-This indicator would illustrate the "before" and "after" of a company's actions and better measure the ecological and economic benefits created.
+This indicator would better measure the ecological and economic benefits created.
 We hope to see strong growth in our scope 4 due to our activities by 2027, in line with the "decarbonization" pillar of our strategic program.
 The flagship action points in this program are: biogas capture and utilization, waste recycling, use of renewable energies, energy efficiency, and energy recovery from waste.